gjoeckel/otter/registrations-refactor.md

 ## Overview
 This section documents all files and code currently used to return values for **Submissions** in the system.
 The submissions logic was recently refactored to use the "Filtered" sheet and "Submitted" column instead of the "Token" column.

+**Key Insight**: The submissions "Filtered" sheet has been **manually validated** and will be used as the new data source for registrations in Phase 1 of the refactor.

 ## Core Data Processing Logic